-Thousands of engineers will be deployed to Britain’s rail network over the May Day bank holiday weekend as part of a £50m investment by Network Rail.
+Thousands of engineers will be deployed to Britain’s train network over the May Day bank holiday weekend as part of a £50m commitment by Network Rail.

 Mark Carne, chief executive, said: “Our improvement programme this bank holiday, delivered by a 14,000-strong army of rail workers, is focussed on delivering a better service for passengers.”

-The major investment schemes this bank holiday includes:
+The key investment plans this bank holiday includes:

-Crossrail: Over the bank holiday weekend some substantial new track and junctions will be installed at Slough for future Crossrail services.
-This will have limited impact on services as two of the four lines from Paddington to Slough will remain open and available for services.
+Crossrail: Major new track and connections for future Crossrail services will be erected at Slough over the holiday weekend.
+This will have minor impact on services as two of the four lines from Paddington to Slough will remain open and available for services.

-London Liverpool Street: On Sunday and Monday the Great Eastern main line from Liverpool Street to Ingatestone will see some significant investment work as a new bridge is built at Pudding Mill Lane (nr Stratford) for future Crossrail services and new overhead lines and track installed near Chadwell Heath leading to more reliable services.
-Passenger services will start and terminate at Ingatestone and a rail replacement road service will be in operation between Ingatestone, Wickford, Newbury Park (for connections to London Underground) and Liverpool Street.
+London Liverpool Street: Work on a new bridge at Pudding Mill Lane (near Stratford) for future Crossrail services and new overhead lines and track near Chadwell Heath, leading to more reliable services, will take place on Sunday and Monday on the Great Eastern main line from Liverpool Street to Ingatestone.
+Passenger services will originate and terminate at Ingatestone and a rail replacement road service will be in operation between Ingatestone, Wickford, Newbury Park (for links to London Underground) and Liverpool Street.

-Also on Saturday and Sunday, new track is being installed between Crewe and Wigan on the WCML leading to more reliable services
+Also on Saturday and Sunday, new track is being built between Crewe and Wigan on the WCML leading to more reliable services

-Major work around Glasgow: Work to the south and south east of Glasgow will see changes to Virgin Trains, ScotRail, Transpennine Express and Cross Country services over the weekend.
-Our investment schemes with see the demolition of a road bridge near Newton, a new footbridge installed near Motherwell and new track and junctions replaced near Carstairs.
+Major work around Glasgow: Work to the south and south east of Glasgow will see modifications to Virgin Trains, ScotRail, Transpennine Express and Cross Country services throughout the weekend.
+Our investment initiatives with see the demolition of a road bridge near Newton, a new footbridge erected near Motherwell and new track and junctions replaced near Carstairs.